-The MNRI® Re-patterning and Integration-Level 1 course provides the in-depth information for professionals and parents to gain deep knowledge and understanding of the importance of primary motor reflex pattern maturation, why a reflex might not be integrated, the impact a non-integrated reflex can have, and the MNRI techniques designed to assess and integrate reflexes.
+The MNRI® IPET Re-Patterning andReflex Integration course provides the in-depth information for professionals and parents to gain deep knowledge and understanding of the importance of primary motor reflex pattern maturation, why a reflex might not be integrated, the impact a non-integrated reflex can have, and the MNRI techniques designed to assess and integrate reflexes.
 Primary motor reflex patterns emerge along a predictable developmental continuum, with each successive reflex emerging to secure a child's survival and protection as his system matures and advances.
 When adequately engaged, each reflex anchors neurologically more deeply a physiological, emotional and psychological sense of security, freeing an infant to focus on exploring, learning, and fully advancing through all stages of primary motor reflex maturation.
 It is through this complete integration process that primary motor reflex patterns form the foundation for related motor reflex schemes (sitting up, crawling, walking, etc) to mature and for each of us to reach our full potential over time, anchoring emotional and behavioral regulation, and advancing motor, communication, and cognitive learning.
 Congenital disorders or traumatic events that occur in utero, at birth, or anytime after birth can interrupt the activation, maturation and integration of a primary motor reflex pattern.
 Depending upon the number of reflexes impacted and the maturational deficits of each impacted reflex, a broad spectrum of life challenges can occur.

-The MNRI® IPET Dynamic and Postural Reflex Re-patterning and Integration course explores:
+The MNRI® IPET Re-Patterning and Reflex Integration course explores:

-- The comprehensive knowledge of the MNRI Method and the role played by the Dynamic and Postural Reflex Integration Program - The progression primary motor reflex patterns beginning in utero and continuing through life - The role primary infant reflex patterns play in establishing subsequent related motor reflex schemes and the development of advanced motor, communication and cognitive abilities and emotional and behavioral regulation - MNRI techniques in through manner to assess, re-pattern and integrate primary motor reflex patterns - How to create MNRI primary motor reflex integration programs for individual clients - How to incorporate use of MNRI Dynamic and Postural Integration course content into daily client and home practice
+- The comprehensive knowledge of the MNRI Method and the role played by the Dynamic and Postural Reflex Integration Program - The progression primary motor reflex patterns beginning in utero and continuing through life - The role primary infant reflex patterns play in establishing subsequent related motor reflex schemes and the development of advanced motor, communication and cognitive abilities and emotional and behavioral regulation